Skip to content

 Limitations

-This mediation service works only if the NAT gateways try to preserve source UDP ports: Removing option “static-port” on pf configuration as example prevent to use this feature.
+This mediation service works only if the NAT gateways try to preserve source UDP ports: removing the "static-port" option from the pf configuration, for example, prevents this feature from working.

 FreeBSD ipfw (libalias)